Onidoru/ComputerGraphics/README.md

 This project is created due to the computer graphics course in a pair with <a href="https://github.com/roadischosen"> @roadischosen </a>.
 Project consists of eight different labs, each of which is done during the current studying term.
+Deployed using Sinatra.

-By now there 2 labs are available:
+By now there are 2 labs available:

 <h3>Lab 1</h3>
 3D animated figure and ornament were created, using three.js library.